 Decomposition typically begins soon after an organism dies, as bacteria and other decomposers begin to consume the organic matter.
 As they break down the matter, they release gases such as carbon dioxide, methane, and water vapour.
-As there are only a fixed number of elements on Earth, decomposition is important for returning materials to the environment.
+As there is only a fixed amount of elements on Earth, decomposition is important for returning materials to the environment.

 In addition to releasing gases, decomposition also helps to enrich the soil.
 As decomposers break down organic matter, they release nutrients like mineral ions, which can be absorbed by plants and used for growth.
 This makes decomposition an important process for maintaining the fertility of the soil and supporting the growth of plants.

 The rate of decay is the speed at which decomposers break down biological material.
 There are three main conditions that increase the rate of decomposition:

 Decomposers use enzymes to break down biological material and these enzymes work faster in warm conditions.
 So, decay takes place at a faster rate in warm conditions.

 As water is essential for many biological processes, decomposers require it to survive.
 The decomposers secrete enzymes onto decaying biological matter and absorb the dissolved products.
 Without water, this process cannot take place.

 So, as the amount of water available decreases, the rate of decay also decreases.